 GUEST SPEAKERS AND SPECIAL EVENTS

 In the afternoons, participants choose from a wide range of elective sessions with distinguished authors, editors, publishers, and agents.
 Because the Childrens Literature Conference runs concurrently with the Southampton Creative Writing Workshops (in poetry, memoir, novel and creative non-fiction) as well as the International Theatre Workshops, evening events feature well-known authors, playwrights, performers and filmmakers.
 The schedule of formal and informal social gatherings is rich—from author receptions to an open-mic night—with a few surprises, too.
-Previous guest presenters include the award-winning authors and/or illustrators Arlene Alda, Julie Andrews, Jules Feiffer, Peter H. Reynolds, Amy Krouse-Rosenthal, Kate and Jim McMullan and Maryrose Wood, as well as editor Cindy Kane, children’s lit historian Leonard Marcus, marketing guru Susan Raab, children’s lit expert Connie Rockman and award-winning poet Julie Sheehan, among others.
+Previous guest presenters include the award-winning authors and/or illustrators Arlene Alda, Julie Andrews, Chris Barton, Libba Bray, Jules Feiffer, Peter Lerangis, Patricia McCormick, Peter H. Reynolds, Amy Krouse-Rosenthal, Tor Seidler, Kate and Jim McMullan, Maryrose Wood, Dan Yaccarino and Ed Young, as well as editor Cindy Kane, children’s lit historian Leonard Marcus, marketing guru Susan Raab, children’s lit expert Connie Rockman and award-winning poet Julie Sheehan, among others.

 We’re pleased to offer graduate credits to eligible students.